-Dr A Davenport, Director of Dialysis Research, RFH, Dr Kwang-Leong Choy, Director of UCL Institute for Materials Discovery.
+Dr Andrew Davenport, Director of Dialysis Research, RFH, Dr Kwang-Leong Choy, Director of UCL Institute for Materials Discovery.

 Transplantation is the recommended treatment for many patients with end-stage kidney disease and it can greatly improve the quality and length of life.
-However, despite scientific advances, antibodies produced by the patient’s immune system are still the commonest reason for a transplant ultimately failing.
+Antibodies produced by the patient’s immune system are the commonest reason for a transplant ultimately failing.
 This project will develop a new way of detecting the antibodies, using donor tissue taken at the time of transplantation, and will see if changes in Notch-2 (a key receptor in body tissue) can influence production of these damaging antibodies.

-Prof A Salama, Prof H. Stauss, UCL Centre for Nephrology and UCL Institute of Immunity and Transplantation.
+Professor Alan Salama, Dr Ciara Magee and Professor H. Strauss, UCL Centre for Nephrology and UCL Institute of Immunity and Transplantation.

 If the cancer is contained within the prostate it can be treated with therapies using light or ultrasound to enhance the delivery of intravenously injected agents such as chemotherapy drugs directly to the cancer cells.
 When cells die through such treatments it is believed that the body reacts by mounting an immune response that makes more of them die and so makes this action even more successful.
 The project aims to understand this response and find treatments that harness the immune system and use it to kill these cells.